 Photon OS is a minimal Linux Container Host optimised to run on VMware platforms.
 It is available from the VMware Github page as an Open Source project.
 You can download it from here; https://vmware.github.io/photon/

-I then imported the .ova file into vSphere using vCenter and started the VM.
+I then imported the here are the findings .ova file into vSphere using vCenter and started the VM.

 Configuring Photon OS